567

 – wnnmaw

-Nov 1, 2016 at 13:45
+Commented Nov 1, 2016 at 13:45

 • 1

-\$\begingroup\$ But that doesn't really satisfy Language A produces output O from input I, while running in Language B produces output I from input O. \$\endgroup\$ Nov 1, 2016 at 22:04
+\$\begingroup\$ But that doesn't really satisfy Language A produces output O from input I, while running in Language B produces output I from input O. \$\endgroup\$ Commented Nov 1, 2016 at 22:04

 • 1